SKYWARN® RECOGNITION DAY

-The purpose of the observation is to recognize the vital public service contributions that Amateur Radio operators make during National Weather Service severe weather warning operations.
+The observance recognizes the vital public service contributions that Amateur Radio operators make during National Weather Service severe weather warning operations.
 It also strengthens the bond between Amateur Radio operators and the local National Weather Service.

-SKYWARN Recognition Day was created in 1999 by the National Weather Service and the American Radio Relay League (ARRL) to recognize the importance that amateur radio provides during severe weather.
+The National Weather Service and the American Radio Relay League (ARRL) created SKYWARN Recognition Day in 1999 to recognize the importance that amateur radio provides during severe weather.
 Many NWS offices acquire real-time weather information from amateur radio operators in the field.
-These operators, for example, may report the position of a tornado, the height of flood waters, or damaging wind speeds during hurricanes.
-All of this information is critical to the mission of the NWS which is to preserve life and property.
-The special day celebrates this contribution by amateur radio operators.
+These operators, for example, may report the position of a tornado, the height of floodwaters, or damaging wind speeds during hurricanes.
+All of this information is critical to the mission of the NWS, which is to preserve life and property.
+The special day celebrates these contributions by amateur radio operators.

 2 December 2023